Clean Construction Partnership

 “The idea is to really start to look towards market transformation and making sure that the most clean-burning equipment is the equipment that is the most widely used.”

 Before 1996, diesel construction equipment had no emissions standards.
 The EPA adopted standards for diesel engines to reduce particle pollution by 90%.
 These standards have been phased in through 2015.
 While new engines meet the clean air standards there are still thousands of pieces of old equipment operating throughout North Carolina.
 But hospitals and other businesses can include language in their bid contracts requiring cleaner equipment with modern pollution controls be used on site and limit unnecessary idling.

 A Successful Partnership

 Clean Air Carolina worked in partnership with Novant Health and RodgersLeeper construction company to track and encourage cleaner equipment (EPA Tier 3 and 4) be used on the new Matthews Women Center.
 The construction was located next to an existing health facility so focusing on clean construction was a priority.
 The good news is that by taking these steps the amount of fine particle pollution, a pollutant linked to low birth weight, pre-term birth and other women’s health issues, was reduced by an estimated 33%.
 Clean Air Carolina recognized Novant Health and RodgersLeeper with Airkeeper Awards in 2016 for their commitment to clean air.

-NC Health News reported on this important environmental health story this past spring.
-Read the article “Clearing the Air Around Hospitals” for more information.
+NC Health News reported on this important environmental health story in 2016 with an article titled “Clearing the Air Around Hospitals”.
 The story was reprinted in HealthCare Facilities Today, a magazine for health care building professionals.